AdobeDocs/experience-manager-assets-essentials.en/help/using/bulk-import-assets-view.md

 Execute the following steps:

-1. Login to your [Dropbox account](https://www.dropbox.com/developers) and click **[!UICONTROL Create apps]**. <br>If you're using an Enterprise Dropbox account, you need to have access to the Content Admin role.
+1. Sign in to your [Dropbox account](https://www.dropbox.com/developers) and click **[!UICONTROL Create apps]**. <br>If you're using an Enterprise Dropbox account, you need to have access to the Content Admin role.

 1. In the **[!UICONTROL Choose an API]** section, select the only available radio button.